 Anyone aiming to provide accurate information on digital asset or financial markets can source highly reliable data from the DIA platform.
 This group comprises content suppliers such as financial news sites, crypto data platforms, market research institutes and more.

 Financial regulation and taxation authorities depend on reliable market data for solid decision-making and will be served optimally by the DIA platform.

-- Data request: People or entities seeking a particular set of data that has not already been published on the DIA platform can submit a request ticket.
+- Data request: Stakeholders seek a particular set of data that has not already been published on the DIA platform can submit and fund a request ticket.
 The successful provision of the corresponding data is linked to a bounty, which is paid by the data requester in DIA tokens once the information is validated.

-- Data submission: Acting on posted bounties, data providers create scrapers, connect to APIs or on-chain data to provide the requested data.
+- Data submission: Incentivised by the data request, data providers create scrapers, connect to APIs or on-chain data to provide the requested data.

-- Crowd validation: Data analysts verify the submitted code through a staking mechanism.
-If a submitted data scraper is suspected to be wrong, anyone can challenge the submitted code through staking DIA tokens.
+- Validation: Data analysts verify the submitted code through a staking mechanism.
+If a submitted data is suspected to be wrong, anyone can challenge the submitted code through staking DIA tokens.
 The DIA community determines through a stake voting process who supplied the right solution and who will be rewarded with the stake in question.
-Analysts can also gain fixed bounties for finding errors, bugs, manipulation attempts or security flaws as well as for improving and building the overall platform structure and security are provided by the association.
+Additionally, bounties for finding errors, bugs, manipulation attempts or security flaws as well as for improving and building the overall platform structure and security are provided by the association.

 - Data storage: Validated data is stored in an immutable, open-source database and published on the DIA platform.

 - Usage: Access data through oracles (on-chain) or through APIs (off-chain).
 Historical financial data can be accessed free of charge, while DIA tokens are charged for accessing live prices or specific APIs.
 More details on github.com/diadata-org/diadata.